course-dprep/Best-cities-to-rent-an-Airbnb-during-the-week/src/data-preparation/README_data_preparation.md

 ## **1. Data exploration**
 ### **1.1 Explore raw data using summary statistics**
-From the summary statisitcs the following results can be derived:

 **Statics observations per continent**
 The original dataset (raw data) contains 6,338,415 observations divided over two continents: United States and Europe.